Last Updated on March 16, 2022

 Davenport is located in East Iowa right on the Mississippi River.
 It is one of the 4 Quad Cities (Davenport, Bettendorf, Moline & Rock Island) that cover both Iowa and Illinois!
-Here are some fun things to do in Davenport IA!
+Here are some fun things to do in Davenport Iowa!

 Things To Do in Davenport Iowa

 Putnam Museum & NatGeo Giant Screen Theatre

 🗺1717 W 12th St, Davenport, IA 52804

 💰Museum Entrance Only – Adult: $9 | Child: $8 ($5 extra for Giant Screen Movie)